The Second Coming

 and as far as I can see,

-and in awe, I feel the subtle warning and stirrings of something great;
+and in awe, I feel the subtle warning and the stirrings of something great;

 'Surely some revelation is at hand.'

 'Surely the Second Coming is at hand.'

 and that is part of what moves me to write and tell stories

-that were given to me and a few I helped to write.
+stories that were told to me and the few I helped to write.

 Regarding the times;